jwstegemann/fritz2-docs/Project.md

 }
 ```

 Voilà, you are done.
-Maybe you now want to create your first [Components](Components.html)?
+Maybe you now want to create some more versatile [HTML](Attributes%20and%20CSS.html)?